vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 Direct integration is not a recommended approach (unless building intermediate tooling) for the following reasons:

-* Tightly couples the application with the platform / implementation.
+- Tightly couples the application with the platform / implementation.
-* Requires mounting the SPIRE agent Unix socket into the Pod.
+- Requires mounting the SPIRE agent Unix socket into the Pod.
-* Not easily extensible.
+- Not easily extensible.
   {{% /aside %}}

 SPIRE provides SDKs for Go, C and Java for applications to directly integrate with the SPIFFE workload API.
 These wrap existing HTTP libraries but provide native support for obtaining and verifying identities.
-Below is an example in Go calling a Kubernetes service `service-b` and expecting a specific SPIFFE ID to be presented (through an x509 SVID).
+Below is an example in Go calling a Kubernetes service `service-b` and expecting a specific SPIFFE ID to be presented (through a x509 SVID).

 ```go
 err := os.Setenv("SPIFFE_ENDPOINT_SOCKET", "unix:///run/spire/sockets/agent.sock")